marek7400/YouTube_Line_By_Line_Translated_Subtitles/README.md

 # YouTube Line By Line Translated Subtitles - Chrome extension
 ## Turn On Youtube subtitles (!!! you must !!!) and Turn ON Subtitles in extension.

+2.09.2025 Stop working in Opera browser (YT make some changes)

 ### v2.1 Added the ability to turn subtitles ON/OFF with the “X” key and resolved a conflict with the “YouTube Original Audio Selector” plugin.
 <br>
 <br>